 Miscellaneous bonds are not required to get a license, but also guarantee you will follow the law.
 They can be required by government departments or third party entities.
 Visit our bond catalog for a full list of license, permit and miscellaneous bonds.

 Contract bonds guarantee you will fulfill the terms of a contract, and they are usually required for construction projects by:

 - General contractors bidding out projects to sub-contractors

 - Private entities

-Private entities requiring contract bonds are often limited to larger companies, e.g. Fortune 500 companies.
-Sureties generally do not write bonds for smaller companies, as they are unfamiliar with the product and process.
+Private entities requiring contract bonds are usually limited to larger companies, e.g. Fortune 500 companies.
+Sureties generally do not write bonds being required by smaller companies since they are generally unfamiliar with bonds and their process.

-Contract bonds are usually needed for construction projects, but can also be required for non-construction service contracts such as:
+Contract bonds can also be required for non-construction service contracts such as:

 - Trash collection contracts